svgeesus/EuroMPE/performance-dac.md

 ## Power

-Same clean 5.5V as the pitch DACs use
+Same clean 5.5V as the pitch DACs use.
+Most graphs in datasheet are at AVdd =  5.5V.

 ## Digital interface